 Echo viruses (31 serotypes), as well as Coxsackie A viruses (23 serotypes) and Coxsackie B viruses (6 serotypes), belong to the genus Enterovirus of the family Picornaviridae.
 The Picornaviridae family also includes the 3 serotypes of Polioviruses (polio).
 These groups of viruses have similar chemical, physical, biological, and epidemiological characteristics, they have a worldwide spread, they are transmitted mainly by the fecal-oral route, but they are also capable of being transmitted through airborne droplets.
 Transmission from person to person is done through either the digestive system or the respiratory system.
 Viruses reach the reticuloendothelial system and other target organs such as the myocardium, the meninges, or the skin, through the bloodstream.

-Echo infections, like other enteroviruses, cause mild nonspecific symptoms of malaise, with low fever and sometimes skin rashes.
-Rarely, they can cause more serious illnesses such as liver failure, myocarditis, pericarditis and meningitis.
+Echo infections, like other enteroviruses, cause mild nonspecific symptoms of malaise, with a low fever and sometimes skin rashes.
+Rarely, they can cause more serious illnesses such as liver failure, myocarditis, pericarditis, and meningitis.

 Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
 70%-80% of diagnostic decisions are based on laboratory tests.
-Correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".
+The correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.